Place

 Farming was once the main occupation for most valley residents.
 Across the road is the Gleason House, built in the 1850s.
 Edmond Gleason owned and operated a sawmill and quarry in the area.
 While this was a farm, he likely leased it out to someone else who worked the land.

 Preserving the rural landscape is part of Cuyahoga Valley National Park’s enabling legislation.
-The park does this by working with its partner Countryside to manage the Countryside Initiative.
-This innovative program leases historic farm properties such as this one to farmers practicing sustainable agriculture.
-Today this property is operated as Canal Corners Farm.
+The park does this though its farming program, which leases historic farm properties to farmers practicing sustainable agriculture.

 Cuyahoga Valley National Park